 Black Friday Sustainability: Three ways to help e-commerce go green

-The rise of e-commerce shopping, and the appeal of sale-price products during the holiday shopping weekend, sees a lot of products being shipped from stores to buyers’ homes.
-This, in turn, leads to large quantities of packaging that need to be recovered from domestic recycling collections in a way that allows said packaging to become high-quality material for recycling.
+The popularity of online shopping and the lure of a good bargain cannot be underestimated, and the forthcoming Black Friday weekend will result in lots of products being shipped from stores to buyers’ homes.
+This, in turn, leads to large quantities of packaging that need to be recovered from domestic recycling collections in a way that allows the packaging to become high-quality material for recycling.

-So how can we make sure our recycling systems don’t suffer this Black Friday while at home?
+So how can we make sure our recycling systems don’t suffer this Black Friday?

 At DS Smith, we believe in approaching society’s challenges with a big-picture perspective, not just tackling individual parts.
-So we’ve taken a look at how can packaging design, e-commerce deliveries, and recycling at home can come together to make Black Friday greener.
+So, we’ve taken a look at how packaging design, e-commerce deliveries, and recycling at home, can come together to make Black Friday greener.

-According to a recent report by DS Smith, 60% of e-commerce deliveries contain packaging that is either one-quarter air or uses polystyrene and plastic fillers to fill up space.
-This not only means that consumers need to dispose of more than just cardboard packaging, but it also impacts delivery vehicles: larger boxes take up more space, which leads to more trips and more delivery vehicles on the road.
+According to a report by DS Smith, and Forbes, 25% of what is shipped by e-commerce suppliers is empty space.
+This impacts delivery vehicles: larger boxes take up more space, which leads to more trips and more delivery vehicles on the road.

 Companies can solve this by re-evaluating the packaging they use to transport their products.
 Reducing the amount of packaging and using recyclable alternatives will remove the need for single-use, hard-to-recycle materials such as plastic air bags, while ensuring that the product is protected in transit.